mklabs/dotfiles/readme.md

 - Load avergae
 - Date and time

-### nyaovim

-Gui font configuration for nyaovim, a GUI for nvim built on Electron.

 ### termite

 Terminal configuration for Termite, with font set to `Droid Sans Mono 14` and